portrai-io/SuperST/README.md

 <br>
 <br>

 SuperST is a novel algorithm that employs a deep image prior to create dense matrices from low-resolution Spatial Transcriptomics (ST) libraries.
-The details of how SuperST is run are explained in this repository and are also discussed in our published paper.
+The details of how SuperST is run are explained in this repository and are also discussed in our paper.